Have questions? We're here.

 Day 17: Snaefellsnes Peninsula

 Grundafjordur is the starting point of your adventures on the Snaefellsnes Peninsula, the gateway to Snaefellsjokull National Park.
 Snaefellsnes Peninsula is an area of diverse landscapes characterized by lava fields and glistening fjords and is home to a vast array of birdlife.
-The area is crowned by the magnificent, ice-capped Snaefellsjokull volcano, a 700,000-year-old dormant subglacial volcano, visible from Reykjavik on a clear day and immortalized in Jules Verne's Journey to the Centre of the Earth.
+The area is crowned by the magnificent, ice-capped Snaefellsjokull volcano, a 700,000-year-old dormant subglacial volcano, visible from Reykjavik on a clear day and immortalized in Jules Verne's Journey to the Center of the Earth.

 Personalize your expedition with the included 'Your Choice' experiences that suit your interests and fitness level.